idaholab/moose/framework/doc/content/source/reporters/IterationInfo.md

 # IterationInfo

-!syntax description /Postprocessors/IterationInfo
+A Reporter object for tracking iteration information, such as the number of linear and non-linear iterations. degrees-of-freedom.
+The [!param](/Reporters/IterationInfo/items) parameter controls the items computed.

+## Example Input Syntax

+The following input file snippet demonstrates the use of the `IterationInfo` object.

+!listing iteration_info/iteration_info.i block=Reporters/iteration_info

-!syntax parameters /Postprocessors/IterationInfo
+!syntax parameters /Reporters/IterationInfo

-!syntax inputs /Postprocessors/IterationInfo
+!syntax inputs /Reporters/IterationInfo

-!syntax children /Postprocessors/IterationInfo
+!syntax children /Reporters/IterationInfo